+Indicator

-A. Our Research Excellence
+A. Our Re A. Our Research Excellence

-.
-Jui ke Search excellence

 1. Rank 1.
 Rankings

-A-1-a Summary Table of International Rankings (U15)
+A-1-a A-1-a Summary Table of International Rankings (U15)

 A-1-b Summary Table of International Rankings (Top 25)

 A-1-c THE Rankings by Discipline (U15 in Top 50)

-2. Awa 2.
-Awards and Honours
+2. Awa rds and Honours

 A-2-a Faculty Honours by Award

 A-2-b Canada Research Chairs

 A-2-c Faculty Teaching Awards: 3M

 A-2-d Faculty Teaching Awards: OCUFA

 3. Rese earch Publications and Citations

 A-3-a Number of Publications: Science Fields (U15)

 A-3-b Number of Publications: Science Fields (Top 40)

 A-3-c Number of Citations: Science Fields (U15)

 A-3-d Number of Citations: Science Fields (Top 40)

 А-3-е Summary of Ranking Citations, Selected Fields

 4. Over all Research Funding

 A-4-a SSHRC Funding Share

 A-4-b NSERC Funding Share

 A-4-c CIHR Funding Share

 A-4-d Tri-Agency Funding Share

 A-4-e Canada Foundation for Innovation Funding Share

 A-4-f Research Funding from Industrial Sources

 A-4-g Total Research Funding Awarded by Sector

-A-4-h Total Research Funds Awarded Over Time
+A-4-h A-4-h Total Research Funds Awarded Over Time

 5. Inno vation

 A-5-a New Invention Disclosures (U15 & AAU Peers)

 A-5-b New Licenses (U15 & AAU Peers)

 A-5-c New Spin-off Companies (U15 & AAU Peers)

-B. Our Education Mission
+В B. Our Education Mission 1.

-1. Recr 1.
 Recruitment and Admissions B-1-a Entering Averages: Distribution of Entering Grade Averages U of T compared to Ontario B-1-b Entering Averages: Arts & Science and Engineering by Campus B-1-c Applications, Offers, and Registrations: Undergraduate First-entry Programs - aggregate, time series B-1-d Applications, Offers, and Registrations: Undergraduate First-entry Programs - by program, current year B-1-e Applications, Offers, and Registrations: Undergraduate Professional Programs - aggregate, time series B-1-f Applications, Offers, and Registrations: Undergraduate Professional Programs - by program, current year